Tangible identity elements refer to the visible aspects of self and others.

 Question 2: In which ways could the ethnicity element open up new market opportunities in your business?

-Ethnicity and its visible format can act as misleading pointers to cultural differences; for example, stereotyping, and at worst may form the basis for racial discrimination.
-In today’s interconnected world, individuals may interact mainly with people from diverse ethnic backgrounds.
-Working in a multi-ethnic environment, may reduce the awareness of these differences and they no longer shape the perceptions people have of others.
-Equally, ethnicity may provide a source of pride in a distinct identity or an outward signal of difference, which could be used for creativity and innovation.
+In today's interconnected world, individuals may interact mainly with people from diverse ethnic backgrounds.
+Ethnicity and its visible format can act as misleading pointers to cultural differences; for example, stereotyping, and at worst, may form the basis for racial discrimination.
+Working in a multi-ethnic environment may reduce awareness of these differences and no longer shape people's perceptions of others.
+Equally, ethnicity may provide a source of pride in a distinct identity or an external signal of difference, which could be used for creativity and innovation.

 Intangible Identity Elements